coffeescriptnext/vurse/README.md

     6EED 2359 968F 7734 06A4 AB56 D90E 487A 60F1 0579

+If you use [Keybase](https://keybase.io), you can also send me a signed, encrypted message with:

+    $ keybase encrypt tabolario -s -m 'Your message'

 ## Contributing and reporting issues

 See [CONTRIBUTING.md][contributing-md] for full information on how to contribute or report issues to Vurse.